 Preheat oven to 375 degrees and spray an 8×8 baking dish with cooking spray.

-In a large bowl, add butter and microwave for about 20-30 seconds, until fully melted.
+In a large bowl, add butter and microwave in 20 second increments, until fully melted.

 Add the rest of the ingredients and mix well, until there are no lumps other than the corn.